jmestret/sqanti3_output_comparison/README.md

 # SQANTI3 OUTPUT COMPARATOR

-The script **sqanti3_output_comparison** is plugin for the SQANTI3 tool ([publication](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5848618/) and [code repository](https://github.com/ConesaLab/SQANTI)).
+The script **sqanti3_output_comparison** is a plugin for the SQANTI3 tool ([publication](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5848618/) and [code repository](https://github.com/ConesaLab/SQANTI)).
 This tool aims to compare different SQANTI3 outputs in order to explore the similarities and differences from different samples, replicates, pipelines or technologies.

 ## Running